riot-ci/RIOT/tests/bench_periph_timer/README.md

 Below are some rules of thumb that can be useful when looking at the results.
 These are only guidelines for when debugging timer drivers, the real world requirements vary from application to application.
+The CPU core clock speed will also affect the measured mean difference because of the execution time of the code between the timer interrupt being triggered and when the benchmark application has read out both timer values.
+The variance should not be affected by the CPU speed because the processing time between the ISR and the timer_read should be constant across all iterations.

 1 MHz timer tested with 1 MHz reference:

-abs(mean) < 10
+abs(mean) < 20
 variance < 10

 32768 Hz timer tested with 1 MHz reference: